Voted Best Personal Injury Law Firm By Georgia Lawyers

 Most cases settle, but lawyers negotiate aggressively with insurers to avoid lowball offers, leveraging evidence to secure fair payouts, often $500,000–millions for catastrophic injuries.
 If needed, they litigate, presenting compelling cases to judges or juries, as Matt Wetherington’s team has, achieving significant verdicts.
 Their trial readiness ensures maximum recovery, whether for a TBI or amputation in a Grant Park accident.
 Contact us at (404) 888-4444 or fill out our quick online form for a free consultation to take the first step toward justice and healing.

-Qualities to Look for in a Catastrophic Injury Lawyer
+What are the Qualities to Look for in an Atlanta Catastrophic Injury Lawyer?

 Meet Matt Wetherington – Atlanta Catastrophic Injury Lawyer

-Matt Wetherington is a top-ranked trial lawyer with a national reputation for winning high-stakes personal injury, wrongful death, and class action cases.
+Matt Wetherington is a top-rated catastrophic injury attorney in Atlanta with a national reputation for winning high-stakes personal injury, wrongful death, and class action cases.
 He has secured record verdicts across Georgia and led his firm to repeated recognition, including the #1 ranking by peers and induction into the Fulton County Daily Report’s Hall of Fame.
 His record includes major appellate wins, large class actions, and one of Georgia’s biggest auto wreck verdicts.
 A first-generation college graduate from Climax, Georgia, Matt also leads nonprofits like the Tire Safety Group and supports legal innovation through the Legal Accelerator Network.

 When a catastrophic injury, such as a spinal cord injury, traumatic brain injury, or severe burn turns your life upside down in Atlanta, you need a fierce and experienced catastrophic injury attorney like Matt Wetherington.
 His deep understanding of Georgia’s personal injury laws allows him to hold negligent parties whether reckless drivers, negligent employers, or hospitals accountable for your suffering.
 Compassionate yet relentless, Matt listens to your story, builds a powerful case with evidence like medical records and expert testimony, and fights for maximum compensation to cover medical costs, lost income, and pain and suffering.